John Bingham, 7th Earl of Lucan: Aftermath and developments

-John Miller, a bounty hunter who had previously kidnapped fugitive train robber Ronnie Biggs, claimed to have captured the earl in 1982, but was later exposed by the News of the World as a hoaxer.
-In 2003, a former Scotland Yard detective thought that he had tracked the earl to Goa, India, but the man whom he traced was actually Barry Halpin, a folk singer from Merseyside.
-In 2007, reporters in New Zealand interviewed a homeless British expatriate who neighbours claimed was the missing earl.
+John Miller, a bounty hunter who had previously kidnapped fugitive train robber Ronnie Biggs, claimed to have captured Lucan in 1982, but was later exposed by the News of the World as a hoaxer.
+In 2003, a former Scotland Yard detective thought that he had tracked Lucan to Goa, India, but the man he traced was actually Barry Halpin, a folk singer from Merseyside.
+In 2007, reporters in New Zealand interviewed a homeless British expatriate who neighbours claimed was Lucan.

 George Bingham responded to claims that the two eldest Lucan children were sent to Gabon in the early 1980s so that their father might secretly watch them "from a distance" and denied ever visiting the country.
-Lady Lucan dismissed the newspaper claims of sightings as "nonsense", reiterating that her husband "was not the sort of Englishman to cope abroad".
+Veronica dismissed the newspaper claims of sightings as "nonsense", reiterating that her husband "was not the sort of Englishman to cope abroad".
 George and his sister Lady Camilla are not convinced that their father was responsible for Rivett's death.

-Following the murder, Lady Lucan fell into an addiction to antidepressant drugs, resulting in her children being fostered by her in-laws, the Shand Kydds, in 1982.
+Following the murder, Veronica fell into an addiction to antidepressant drugs, resulting in her children being fostered by her in-laws, the Shand Kydds, in 1982.
 She remained estranged from her children for the remainder of her life.
-Lady Lucan died by suicide on 26 September 2017, believing she had undiagnosed Parkinson's disease.
+Veronica died by suicide on 26 September 2017, believing she had undiagnosed Parkinson's disease.
 She stated in her will that she was leaving all her money to Shelter because of her children's "lack of good manners", having not spoken to them since the 1980s.
 Her son George commented: "I applaud the decision".

-In 2020, a sighting of Lucan was reported in Australia; a pensioner living in suburban Brisbane was alleged to be Lord Lucan by Professor Hassan Ugail, a leading computer scientist.
-Ugail claimed state-of-the-art facial recognition technology had positively identified the man as Lucan.
+In 2020, a sighting of Lucan was reported in Australia; a pensioner living in suburban Brisbane was alleged to be Lucan by Professor Hassan Ugail, a leading computer scientist.
+Ugail claimed that facial recognition technology had positively identified the man as Lucan.
 The man, who lives in what was described as a Buddhist commune in Brisbane's outer suburbs, was found by Rivett's son, Neil Berriman, and is reportedly the same age as Lucan.
 However, "an earlier report by another facial recognition firm, Acumé Forensic, based in Leeds, concluded that Lucan and the man in Australia were not" the same person, and "in April 2021, following extensive inquiries and investigations made by the Australian federal police on behalf of the Metropolitan police, the person was conclusively eliminated from the investigation."